 My research interests are in the areas of Future of Work, Digital Platforms, User-generated Content, and Human-AI Interactions.
-My research has been published in premier journals such as Management Science, Information Systems Research, MIS Quarterly, Production and Operations Management, Journal of Management Information Systems, Journal of the Association for Information Systems, and Journal of Consumer Psychology.
+My research has been published in premier journals such as Management Science, Information Systems Research, MIS Quarterly, Production and Operations Management, INFORMS Journal on Computing, Journal of Management Information Systems, Journal of the Association for Information Systems, and Journal of Consumer Psychology.
 My work has been supported by multiple prestigious grants, from the NET Institute (2013, 2014, 2015, 2016, 2017, 2018, 2020), the Department of Education (2011, 2013, 2015), Robert Wood Johnson Foundation (2017-2019), and the National Science Foundation (2018-2020).

 My research papers have won a number of best paper awards at major conferences, including the Workshop on Information Systems and Economics (2018), the International Conference on Information Systems (2012, 2018, 2020), Hawaii International Conference on System Sciences (2017), America’s Conference on Information Systems (2012), and the China Summer Workshop on Information Management (2018).
 My dissertation research on the gig economy and future of work was awarded the ACM SIGMIS Best Dissertation Award (2014) and runner-up INFORMS ISS Nunamaker-Chen Dissertation Award (2014).
 In 2017, I was awarded the college-wide W. P. Carey Faculty Research Award.
 Further, I was awarded the Association for Information Systems Early Career Award (2018) and the INFORMS Information Systems Society Sandy Slaughter Early Career Award (2019).
 And recently, I was awarded the Associate Editor of the Year Award (2018) from Information Systems Research.
 According to the AIS Research Rankings, I was ranked #3 in the world based on publications in the top four information systems journals (MISQ, ISR, JMIS, JAIS) and #7 based on the top two information systems journals (MISQ, ISR) in 2016-2018.
 And most recently, I received the Outstanding PhD Alumni Award (2020) from the Fox School of Business, Temple University.
 And I am an AIS Distinguished Member since 2020.